merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 Click [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) to access the Wiki on this gihub.

+## How to Contribute

+You can contribute by:
+- Adding process or product pages (with or without using the python script to import the data).
+- Improving the python scripts to automatically import data.

+1. Fork and clone this repo
+2. Create a new branch and make your changes and commit.
+3. Push your branch: `git push origin your-feature`
+4. Open a Pull Request from your fork

+Maintainers will review your proposal.
+If the pages are accepted, maintainers will use the code `convert_to_github_wiki.py` to automatically update the Wiki of this GitHub.

 # Installation on Dokuwiki

 To install the dokuwiki version of the project, place the files in the `\dokuwiki\data\pages\` directory of your DokuWiki installation.